DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 ## Performance Evaluation

+- Performance measurement
-- `Performance attribution`: Explains how the excess performance or risk was achieved.
+- Performance attribution: Explains how the excess performance or risk was achieved.
-- `Performance appraisal`: uses the results of risk, return, and attribution analyses to assess the quality of a portfolio's performance.
+- Performance appraisal: uses the results of risk, return, and attribution analyses to assess the quality of a portfolio's performance.

 ### Performance attribution